 For those wanting to min/max it a little more or understand how it works a bit deeper; Surge of Light has a percentage chance to proc when you cast specific spells.
 Yes, it’s that old it still has a percentage chance and isn’t ppm (procs per minute) or rppm (real ppm).
 Due to being a percentage chance to proc instead of the more common RPPM system, it only has a chance to proc from a very specific whitelist of spells:

-I know I said there were only two talent changes to this “build” but for the sake of completeness, it’s worth mentioning Resonant Words.
-At the time of writing this post, Resonant Words is the best potency conduit available to Holy Priest regardless of your legendary choice.
+I know I said there were only two talent changes to this "build" but for the sake of completeness, it’s worth mentioning Resonant Words.
+Resonant Words is the best potency conduit available to Holy Priest regardless of your legendary choice.
 So you’re running it anyway, right?
 Right.

-Resonant Words is worth mentioning again because we are already juicing up Heal with Flash Concentration and Trail of Light, this makes Resonant Words even stronger.
+Resonant Words is worth mentioning again because we are already juicing up Heal with Flash Concentration and Trail of Light.
+This makes Resonant Words even stronger.
 There isn’t much to this conduit, most of its benefit is largely passive.
-There are however some small HPS gains to be had by trying to avoid casting both Serenity and Sanctify in a row, and instead trying to cast a Heal between them.
+There are however some small HPS gains to be had by

 This is the part most of you will be interested in.